ur-cs-courses/course-project-catch-up/docs/SprintReview.md

 Israa : I worked on implementing command line interface in a separate file before jennie and pierce integrated it with simulation.
 I reviewed other's code and helped debug log file code with sofia.
 Sofia : I worked on implementing the log files.
 I made sure to include file logic in every header file and implement it through the classes as well as the testing file.
 Jennie : I worked with Pierce on getting simulation working and implementing the command line interface within it.
 I also reviewed the other peoples code.
 Pierce and I also fixed some of the previous code that was not fully implemented.
 Pierce : I worked with Jennie to create simulation and implement the command line interface with it.
 I reviewed everybody elses work and worked with Jennie to fix some bugs.
+I also updated the diagrams to reflect the current build.